Is your audience reading your content?

 So, if you want to really engage your reader, avoid using “you all” and “yourselves” when addressing your audience.
 To hold their attention, make it all about the reader and directly address their needs and wants.

 Another way to speak directly to the reader and attract the right reader, is to ask them a question to clarify a role, need, or identity, before they continue reading.
-For example, if your website introduces your audience to your small business consulting offering, you can use the following copy:
+For example, if your website introduces your audience to your small business consulting offering, you can use the following (fairly vanilla but direct) copy:

 “Are you a small business owner?
 Looking to grow your business successfully?
 Then look no further.
 ABC consulting specialises in strategy and direction to take your small business to the next level.”